Skip to content

 Bureaucratic Reform in the Ministry of Marine Affairs and Fisheries under Susi Pudjiastuti

-Bureaucratic reform within the Ministry is implemented through nine key programs: change management; regulatory reform; […]
+Bureaucratic reform within the Ministry is implemented through nine key […]

 Maritime Fightersdenun23.03.202626.03.2026